bueler/stokes-implicit/README.md

 # stokes-implicit

-This 3D glacier model combines Stokes momentum balance and coupled, implicitly-computed ice geometry.
-Conservation of energy, sliding, floating ice, and bedrock motion are not modeled.
+This 3D glacier model combines Stokes momentum balance and coupled, implicitly-computed ice geometry evolution using the surface kinematical equation.
+Arbitrary ice geometry and topology changes are allowed as the problem is regarded as a fluid layer evolution subject to a nonnegative thickness inequality constraint (Bueler, 2020).
+Conservation of energy, sliding, floating ice, and bedrock motion are _not_ modeled.
 The numerical method uses tetrahedral finite elements on an extruded mesh, with stable and aspect-ratio robust Q2 x Q1 mixed elements for the velocity x pressure spaces.
+A vertical displacement field is solved-for simultaneously with the Stokes equations; this also uses a Q1 element.

-The code uses [Firedrake](https://www.firedrakeproject.org/), and thus [PETSc](http://www.mcs.anl.gov/petsc/) under the hood.
+The Python code uses [Firedrake](https://www.firedrakeproject.org/), and thus [PETSc](http://www.mcs.anl.gov/petsc/) under the hood (Bueler, 2021).
 Mesh generation is by [Gmsh](http://gmsh.info/) and solution visualization by [Paraview](https://www.paraview.org/).

 ## installation